cgerling/ninety-nine-elixir-problems/problems/working-with-lists.md

 ```

 ## #10 - Run-length encoding of a list

+★

 Use the result of problem [#09](#09---pack-consecutive-duplicates-of-list-elementes-into-sublists) to implement the so-called run-length encoding data compression method.
 Consecutive duplicates of elements are encoded as lists (N E) where N is the number of duplicates of element E.

-Difficulty ★

 Examples:
 ```elixir